honkerst/plex_export_to_letterboxd_and_trakt/README.md

 # Export Plex Ratings and Watched Status for Letterboxd & Trakt, plus Plex User Review (for Letterboxd only)

-This script converts a CSV export from Webtools-NG (Plex library export) into formats compatible with Letterboxd and Trakt imports, and then (for Letterboxd only) adds your user review from Plex.
+This script converts a CSV export from Webtools-NG (Plex library export) into formats compatible with Letterboxd and Trakt imports, and then (for Letterboxd only) adds your Plex review for each movie.

 ## Overview